sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_tRtIyakhaNDaH.md

  Nava-sara (sal-ammoniac) is also a kshara but it is generally classed with the uparasas, simply because it possesses, to a certain extent, some of the properties of mercury (See page 215, vol, II).
 It is also called "pakima" (from root "pach", meaning to putrefy), simply because it is obtained from materials in a state of putrefaction or decomposition.
  Ksharas obtained from the following are also well-known and widely used :--trees or plants of the name of palasha, aswattha, ghanta-patali, dhava, snuhi, apamarga, chanaka-plant, arka, covers of tamarind beans, sesamum plant, ears of barley, basaka, duralabha, kantikari, mulaka (raddish), chitraka, punarnava, and ardraka (ginger).
  There are many other trees, plants, shrubs, creepers, and grass from which ksharas may be prepared by the method to be described below.
- Of all the ksharas, the most widely known are the following:—(1) java-kshara, (2) swarji (refined natron), (3) usara (nitre ^([1](# "The colloquial Indian name for nitre is sora or soraka, which are the corrupted forms of the sanskrit usara and usaraka, respectively, all of these words being synonymous Now, usara (or usarakat is a word which has been in use in its present sense even from the pre-historic times.
-This word is to be found in every sanskrit dictionary, modern or ancient, and even in sushruta."))), (4) nava-sara, and (5) tankana (borax).
+ Of all the ksharas, the most widely known are the following:—(1) java-kshara, (2) swarji (refined natron), (3) usara (nitre ^(1[^46])), (4) nava-sara, and (5) tankana (borax).

+[^46]: "The colloquial Indian name for nitre is sora or soraka, which are the corrupted forms of the sanskrit usara and usaraka, respectively, all of these words being synonymous Now, usara (or usarakat is a word which has been in use in its present sense even from the pre-historic times.
+This word is to be found in every sanskrit dictionary, modern or ancient, and even in sushruta."

 ——————————————————————————————————